Guest Post: The Mystery of Time

 I have been volunteering for Susan Kaiser Greenland’s Inner Kids Foundation since 2005, teaching mindfulness meditation to children in schools.
-This year I had the privilege of editing Susan’s new book, Mindful Games, a book that presents her Inner Kids curriculum in a simple, accessible format.
-The engaging lessons and games used in Susan’s mindfulness meditation classes for children are finally be available to the broader public!
+This year, I had the privilege of working with Susan on an exciting project — presenting her mindfulness curriculum for children on the Mindful Games Activity Cards.
+The dynamic and engaging lessons, games, and songs used in Susan’s meditation classes for children are finally available to the broader public!

 Mindfulness For Children: Mindful Seeing